Saudia: Development (2000s–2020s)

-On 8 October 2000, Prince Sultan bin Abdulaziz Al Saud, the Saudi Minister of Defense and Aviation, signed a contract to conduct studies for the privatization of Saudi Arabian Airlines.
+On 8 October 2000, Prince Sultan bin Abdulaziz, the Saudi Minister of Defense and Aviation, signed a contract to conduct studies for the privatization of Saudi Arabian Airlines.
 In preparation for this, the airline was restructured to allow non-core units—including Saudia catering, ground handling services and maintenance as well as the Prince Sultan Aviation Academy in Jeddah—to be transformed into commercial units and profit centers.
 In April 2005, the Saudi government indicated that the airline may also lose its monopoly on domestic services.

-In 2006, Saudia began the process of dividing itself into Strategic Business Units (SBU); the catering unit was the first to be privatized.
+In 2006, Saudia began the process of dividing itself into Strategic business units (SBU); the catering unit was the first to be privatized.
 In August 2007, Saudi Arabia's Council of Ministers approved the conversion of strategic units into companies.
 It is planned that ground services, technical services, air cargo and the Prince Sultan Aviation Academy, medical division, as well as the catering unit, will become subsidiaries of a holding company.

 The airline rebranded to its former brand name Saudia (used from 1972 to 1996) on 29 May 2012, dropping the Saudi Arabian Airlines branding entirely; the name was changed to celebrate the company's entry into the SkyTeam airline alliance on that day, and it was part of a larger rebranding initiative.

 Saudia received 64 new aircraft by the end of 2012 (six from Boeing and 58 from Airbus).
 Another eight Boeing 787-9 aircraft started to join the fleet in 2015.